Erico891/piezo-electric/README.md

-# Piezoelectric Road Power Simulator with ESP8266 + Node.js
+# Piezoelectric Road Power Simulator with ESP32 + Node.js

-A full-stack energy harvesting system that captures mechanical energy from road vibrations using piezoelectric elements, stores the collected energy in batteries, and uses it to power LED lighting.
+A full-stack energy harvesting system that captures mechanical energy from road vibrations using piezoelectric elements, stores the collected energy in capacitors, and uses it to power LED lighting.
 This project combines hardware components with real-time data visualization to provide insights into renewable energy generation from roadway vibrations.

 ![Piezoelectric Energy Harvesting System](https://via.placeholder.com/800x400?text=Piezoelectric+Road+Power+Simulator)